Deceived, the Book

 So when his handler offers him the opportunity to wipe away all of his debt with one final job, Zeerid jumps at the chance.
 All he has to do is deliver a shipment of engspice, an addictive drug that alters the user’s brain chemistry so they become dependent on only that one specific brand of spice, to Imperial-occupied Coruscant without getting blown up by the Sith blockade.
 Zeerid objects because smuggling illegal weapons never hurt anyone but drug-running is just plain wrong.
 But The Exchange is like “Do it or we’ll kill you” and Zeerid goes “Okay.”

 Zeerid returns home to the planet Vulta to visit his daughter and sister-in-law, taking care to ensure he’s not being followed because The Exchange doesn’t know he has a family.
 However, he’s being followed.
-Vrath Xizor, a human former sniper in Sith military and no relation to that other Xizor you may have heard of, squeezes out a tube of toothpaste containing microscopic tracker droids on the ground in front of Zeerid, and once Zeerid walks through it Vrath can follow him anywhere, and also somehow differentiate between the trackers adhered to Zeerid and those adhered to the millions of other people who stepped in the same spot.
+Vrath Xizor, a human formerly employed as a sniper in the Sith military and no relation to that other Xizor you may have heard of, squeezes out a tube of toothpaste containing microscopic tracker droids on the ground in front of Zeerid, and once Zeerid walks through it Vrath can follow him anywhere, and also somehow differentiate between the trackers adhered to Zeerid and those adhered to the millions of other people who stepped in the same spot.
 You’d think there’d be a simpler way of doing this.

 But apparently not, because it works.
 After Zeerid, Aryn, and Malgus, who we’ll get back to in a moment, Vrath is our fourth major point-of-view character, which is weird because his role in the plot is so secondary to the other characters.
 Yet we keep coming back to him.
 There are multiple points when you expect him to die because his usefulness to the story is over, but he sticks around to the end of the book, popping up every so often to remind us that he’s still alive until Zeerid unceremoniously flushes him out an airlock at the end (spoiler alert).
 An employee of the Hutt cartels hired to disrupt The Exchange’s engspice shipment, Vrath immediately discovers Zeerid’s secret family very early in the book, but any tension this might have created is immediately deflated when Vrath’s internal monologue explains that he would never use a man’s family against him.
 Whoo boy, now I’m really on the edge of my seat.